Finn O'Connor: Departure (2011)

-Reintroduction
+Return

 In March 2013 it was announced that Finn will return to the series after two years with recast by Keith Rice.

-Reintroduction (2019)

 In May 2019 it was announced that Finn will return to the series after having a guest role in 2015 & 2017 with Rice reprising the role.
 The actor signed up to reprise the role was filming his comeback scene.
 Speaking to Digital Spy, Rice was thrilled to work on the show again with the cast and crew, and to show how Finn, following his time in prison will integrate back into his family and also back into society.
 His returning scene will see his stepmother Diane reach out to him in prison and mention how she wants him to understand the mindset of rapist, after his sister Sinead is raped by her husband Laurie Shelby (Kyle Pryor).

 Upon the announcement of his return, producer Kirkwood will show how Finn finishes his sentence and afterwards whether the villagers allow him back to community or whether he is truly sorry.

 Storylines

-2010–2011

 Finn first appears as a new student at Hollyoaks High.
 Finn tries to befriend another new student, Amber.
 However, this backfires when Amber refuses to be friends.
 The next day, Finn and his stepmother Diane have an argument, regarding the fact that she is desperate for a baby of her own.
 Finn argues that he and his sister Sinead are not enough for Diane, and that she will forget them if she does get pregnant.
 After Diane kidnaps a baby from a local hospital, Finn and Amber take the child, but are caught by Anita Roy (Saira Choudhry).
 Amber later confides in Finn, as the pair discuss their troubled home lives.
 They eventually discuss sex.
 Amber proposes she and Finn have sex, to which he agrees.

 Amber asks Finn to buy her a pregnancy test, which later confirms her to be pregnant.
 Whilst they are in Amber's room discussing what to do about her pregnancy, a fire spreads from the restaurant below.
 Amber and Finn discover they are trapped and are forced to escape through the skylight.
 When Amber's family finds out about her pregnancy, she lies that Rob is the father of her baby; as a result, the Sharpes move away from Hollyoaks.
 Amber's allegations also lead to the truth emerging that Diane is a former pupil of Rob's, and her relationship with him began when she was still underage.
 Rob soon moves away, leaving Finn and Sinead with Diane.
 A few months later Finn receives news that Amber has given birth to a daughter named Bella but he decides not to go to see her.
 He makes the choice to leave Hollyoaks and go to live with Rob.